elastic/kibana/packages/kbn-es-query/README.md

 buildSavedQueryFilter(savedQueryId)
 ```

-Creates a filter (`SavedQueryFilter`) corresponding to a saved query. `params` should contain the saved query id.
+Creates a filter (`SavedQueryFilter`) corresponding to a saved query. `params` should be an object containing the saved query.

 ## kuery